john-science/john-science.github.io/_drafts/2018-10-23-mutual-funds-intro.md

 ---
 {% include JB/setup %}

 > I am not a professional financial anything.
 This is just my own personal research.
+Caveat emptor.

-This is just a quick intro explaination of things I learned while researching mutual funds for my own personal investing.
+This is just a quick intro to mutual funds; the kinds of beginner things I learned while researching for my own personal investing.

 ## Point 1: Diversify Your Investments

 > Risk vs Return

-Mutual funds often state they are "Small Cap" or "Large Cap" or...
+Mutual funds usually list themselves as [Small Cap](https://www.investopedia.com/terms/s/small-cap.asp), [Mid Cap](https://www.investopedia.com/terms/m/midcapstock.asp), or [Large Cap](https://www.investopedia.com/terms/l/large-cap.asp).
+The "Cap" there is market capitalization.
+Big companies like Google and Coca-Cola are "Large Cap".
+If a company .
+(In order to count as Small Cap a company needs $300 million capitalization, $2-$10 billion or Mid Cap, and over $10 is Large Cap.)

+The idea here is one of risk.
+The standard wisdom is that Coca-Cola is such a big company that the chances of it's stock being worth $0 next year is virtually zero.
+But a smaller company (like that local restaurant down the street) *could* actually go out of buisness.
+So larger companies are seen as less risky.

 ![Small vs Large Cap graph](https://www.relakhs.com/wp-content/uploads/2016/01/risk-return-trade-off-large-mid-small-multi-cap-funds-pic.jpg)